List of Reba characters: Kyra Eleanore Hart

 The middle child, Kyra has the fewest emotional issues of the family, but everyone admits that she has a dark and morbid side.
 Many of her traits and looks come from Reba, most notably her strong use of sarcasm, although she's known to be more manipulative and difficult.
-She and Cheyenne have a many up and downs in their relationship at the start of the show but they end up patching things up in the last season when Cheyenne realizes she was mean and selfish toward Kyra for much of their lives.
+She and Cheyenne have many up and downs in their relationship at the start of the show but they end up patching things up in the last season when Cheyenne realizes she was mean and selfish toward Kyra for much of their lives.
 She initially picks on Jake a lot but their relationship also matures by the end, especially when he asks Kyra to be his soccer team coach when everyone realizes Van is too obnoxious as a coach and takes the game too seriously.

 In the first season she doesn't have many storylines, but it's made clear she is a straight-A student who plays in the school band.
 She is angry at her dad Brock for leaving her mom and initially doesn't like Barbra Jean, making the same sarcastic remarks toward her that Reba does which gets her in trouble.
 She is the first person to realize that Cheyenne is in labor before her graduation but covers for her since she's determined to walk for it.

 In season 2 her more devious side comes out: She lies to Reba about Barbra Jean giving Jake fast food (which turns out to be the truth even though she didn't realize it).
 She gets her first boyfriend, but lies that he broke up with her because he didn't like that Reba and his dad had romantic feelings for each other, when in reality she broke up with him because he was a crybaby.
 It becomes more and more obvious during the season that Kyra feels like Reba is more concerned about everyone else in her life and that Cheyenne and her problems always come first.
 This culminates in Kyra moving in with Brock and Barbra Jean when she has to give up a summer study program in England because Reba has to spend the money that would have gone towards her trip on Cheyenne, who must take summer school in order to remain a full-time student.